daPhoosa/slowPWM/README.md

 bool check();              // returns TRUE during the on portion of the cycle and FALSE for the off portion
 ```

-See the examples folder for a sketch showing hte usage for blinking an LED
+See the examples folder for a sketch showing the usage for blinking an LED